 When results are returned, the new models are opened, listed in the Model Panel along with any other models present in ChimeraX, and automatically superimposed on the lowest-model-ID template structure with matchmaker.
-Scores for the comparative models are shown in a Modeller Results panel.
+Scores are shown in a Modeller Results panel.

 Whether to include hydrogen atoms in the output models (default false); increases computation time by approximately a factor of 4.

 For loop modeling only:adjacentFlexible N

 How many additional residues at each end of the missing segment or specified region to remodel relative to the input structure (zero or an integer, default 1).
 If the residues designated as flexible are different types in the sequence than in the structure, the residue types in the sequence will be used.chains chain-spec